DrFKNoble/c-_programming_tutorials/00_getting_started/03_installing_qt/README.md

 Left click on the "MinGW 8.1.0 64-bit" option.

+I also recommend selecting the "MSVC 2019 64-bit" option.

 When done, you should see the following window:

 ![Qt Online Installer](images/7.PNG "Qt Online Installer")